fetchai/agents-aea/packages/fetchai/connections/local/readme.md

 # Local connection
-Simple oef compatible local connection
+OEF compatible local connection for testing purposes only.

 ## Usage
-Oef compatible connection to be used for testing, does not interacts with external nodes.
+OEF compatible connection to be used for testing, does not interact with external nodes.
 Does not preserve state on restart.